WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 Full post here about Haedong Yonggungsa.

-9. Gamcheon Cultural Village
+9. Get lost in Gamcheon Cultural Village

 Gamcheon has long been a refuge for the poor.
-It was not until the 1990s that it benefited from a huge renovation project: artists painted the walls, others installed works of art.
+It was not until the 1990s that it benefited from a huge renovation project: artists painted the walls, and others installed works of art.
 Today, the village attracts many tourists, who appreciate its picturesque side and the lovely views of the coastline.

-Before heading out into the steep lanes, be sure to pick up the Gamcheon paid plan at the tourist information center, and plan on good walking shoes as there are many stairs.
+Before heading out into the steep lanes, be sure to pick up the Gamcheon map at the tourist information center, and plan on good walking shoes as there are many stairs.
 Count a bit more than 1 hour to visit the village.
 We also enjoyed a coffee at one of the many coffee shops in Gamcheon.

 From Busan station, take bus number 87 and get off at Kkachi Saegil Ipgu.
 Walk about 10 minutes.

 Travel time from Busan station: 30 minutes.
+(LOCATION)

 READ: FULL GUIDE FOR VISITING GAMCHEON VILLAGE

-10. Oryukdo Skywalk and Igidae Park
+10. Visit Oryukdo Skywalk and Igidae Park

 At the end of the trail, enjoy your reward at the Oryukdo Skywalk, a platform whose transparent “u” shaped floor extends above a cliff 30 meters high.